-Changes in penis size - You may notice that your penis gradually becomes a little shorter after surgery.
+Change in penis size - You may notice that your penis gradually becomes a little shorter after surgery.
 Talk to your doctor about whether vacuum erection devices and prescription medicines may help.
-Changes to the size of your penis can be difficult to deal with.
-See pages 64-65 for ways to get support.
+A change to the size of your penis can be difficult to deal with.
+See pages 48-49 for ways to get support.